austrisu/php-test-page/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-For development was used WAMP server with following parameters:
+For development was used WAMP server with following server versions:
--- Apache server version: 5.7.23
+-- Apacheversion: 5.7.23
 -- PHP Version: 7.2.10
 -- phpmysqladmin version 4.8.3